Learn how to thrift for vintage books with these easy pointers!

 When you find books that speak to you, grab them and start a pile next to you.
 Once you have looked through the shelves, then you can go back and weed through your stack, choosing which ones you want to purchase.

 This ensures that no one else grabs a book out from in front of you while you are still searching.
-Many people go to thrift stores and antique shops to do just the same thing as you!
+Many people go to thrift stores and antique shops to do just the same thing as you…digging and thrifting for vintage books!

 How to Style Vintage Books